TomographicImaging/CIL/docs/source/index.rst

 Please refer to the main `CCPi website`_ for up-to-date information.

-The CCPi developers may be contacted joining the `devel mailing list`_
+The CCPi developers may be contacted:

+* by joining the `devel mailing list`_
+* on the CIL's GitHub repository page https://github.com/TomographicImaging/CIL.git or
+* on the CIL Discord channel https://discord.gg/9NTWu9MEGq

 .. _devel mailing list: https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=CCPI-DEVEL
 .. _CCPi website: https://www.ccpi.ac.uk